Working with geometry using numpy.

 See npGeo.py in subsequent sections for details.

-Converting esri's arcpy geometry objects to array representations is contained in npg_io.py.
+Converting geojson or esri's arcpy geometry objects to array representations is contained in npg_io.py.

 Most approaches I have see so far tend to construct the geometric representations of geometries using some variant of arcpy cursors.